Tier 2 Visa Mortgages UK: Foreign National Mortgages

 How can you get a foreign national mortgage in the UK?

-If you don’t have one already, the first step in your mortgage application journey should be to open a UK bank account and work on keeping it active.
+If you don’t have one already, the first step in your foreign national mortgage application journey should be to open a UK bank account and work on keeping it active.
 It’s also important that you have a permanent job here in the UK, so lenders will see that you’re not planning to leave any time soon.

 You’ll need to start saving for a deposit, too, and keep an eye on your credit rating, so you know what kind of position you’re in before applying.
 It’s worth regularly conducting a free credit check (free for 30 days, then £14.99 a month - cancel online any time) to make sure you’re on track, or at least know if there are any areas where your credit report could use some work.